Third Macedonian War: Preparations

-The first year of the war (171 BC)
+171 BC

-Perseus marched to the land of the Perrhaebi in the northernmost district of Thessaly and seized all the main towns north of the River Peneus, which crosses northern Thessaly: Cyretiae, Mylae, Elatia and Gonnus.
+Perseus marched to Perrhaebi in the northernmost district of Thessaly and seized the main towns north of the River Peneus, which crosses northern Thessaly: Cyretiae, Mylae, Elatia and Gonnus.
 He encamped at Sycurium, between Mount Ossa and the lower Peneus.
 It overlooked the plains of Thessaly and was not far from Larissa.
 Meanwhile, Publius Licinius had marched from Epirus on the west coast of Greece through arduous mountain passes and through Athamania, a kingdom allied with Perseus.
-He was lucky that they were not attacked otherwise the green troops tired from their journey would have been defeated.
-He reached Thessaly and encamped at Tripolis Larisaia, five kilometres north of Larissa (the capital of Thessaly) and further up the River Peneus.
+He was lucky that they were not attacked, otherwise the green troops tired from their journey would have been defeated.
+He reached Thessaly and encamped at Tripolis Larisaia, five kilometres north of Larissa and further up the Peneus.
 He was joined by 4,000 infantry and 1,000 cavalry brought by Eumenes II of Pergamon and 1,500 infantry and 600 cavalry.

-A contingent of the Roman fleet went through the Gulf of Corinth and conducted operations against the Boeotians.
+A contingent of the Roman fleet went through the Gulf of Corinth and fought the Boeotians.
 It besieged Haliartus with 10,000 mariners and 2,000 troops under one of the brothers of Eumenes II.
-Eventually the city fell; 2,500 fighters who had taken refuge in the citadel were sold as slaves and the place was razed.
+Eventually the city fell; 2,500 fighters who had taken refuge in the citadel were sold as slaves and the town was razed.

 Perseus sent a detachment twenty miles southward, to ravage the fields of Pherae, in southern Thessaly.
 He hoped that this would draw the Romans forward, but they did not respond.
-Perseus then appeared just over a mile from the Roman camp and, at 9 a.m., he sent forward a reconnaissance unit of 100 cavalry and 100 slingers.
+Perseus then appeared just over a mile from the Roman camp and sent forward a reconnaissance unit of 100 cavalry and 100 slingers.
 The Romans sent out a detachment of some 380 Gallic, Mysian and Cretan light cavalry.
 Perseus deployed only four cavalry squadrons and four infantry cohorts, and engaged the Roman detachment.
-Livy wrote that as the two forces were equal in numbers and "no fresh troops came up on either side, the engagement ended in a drawn battle."
-Perseus then returned to his camp at Sycurium.
-It looked as though neither side wanted a large-scale battle and that for Perseus, this was more like a test.
+Livy wrote that as the two forces were equal in numbers and "no fresh troops came up on either side, the engagement ended in a drawn battle".
+Perseus then returned to Sycurium.
+Neither side wanted a large-scale battle and for Perseus, this was something of a test.
 Moreover, his men had marched for twelve miles without water.
-Perseus returned the next day, and had water carts with him.
+Perseus returned the next day, bringing water carts.
 He lined up before the Roman camp, but the Romans did not give battle.
-He returned several times, to the same spot, and at the same hour.
-He hoped that the Roman cavalry would sally to pursue his troops, so that he could attack it with his superior cavalry while it was away from the Roman camp.
+He returned several times to the same spot and at the same hour.
+He hoped that the Roman cavalry would pursue his troops, so that he could attack it with his superior cavalry while it was away from the Roman camp.
 As this failed, he moved his camp five miles away from the Roman camp.
 The next day, he lined up for battle at dawn.
 As this was earlier than he had usually done, it surprised the Romans.
 Perseus engaged the Romans by a hill called Callinicus.